zacharyvoase/markdoc/doc/wiki/ref/configuration.md

 # Configuration

 All Markdoc wikis are configured via a single `markdoc.yaml` file in the wiki root.
 This file is formatted with YAML (Yet Another Markup Language); you can find more information on that at [yaml.org](http://yaml.org/).
+When running the command-line interface, Markdoc will search for either a `markdoc.yaml` or a `.markdoc.yaml` file in the current directory.
+You can also explicitly specify a file to use with the `-c`/`--config` command-line option.

 ## Example